-Whether you’re just starting out in your career or you’re well-established in your position, retirement planning should not be left to the wayside.
+Whether you’re just starting out in your career or you’re well-established in your career, retirement planning should not be left to the wayside.
 The sooner you start an effective retirement savings plan, the better off you’ll be upon retirement.

 A recent study has shown that as many as 35% of Canadians are approaching retirement with little to no savings to their name, making it difficult to save for a retirement they can truly enjoy while also affording them financial freedom.
 Don’t put your financial future on the line, take advantage of the many retirement savings tools available to Canadians and make your money work harder for you!